 Every single day, billions of disposable cups are thrown away worldwide.
 The data below is collected from pre-pandemic sources, so the actual numbers are even more dramatic.

-Globally, the annual production of reusable coffee cups requires:
+Globally, the annual production of disposable coffee cups requires:

 - 32 mln trees